limansky/limansky_me/drafts/2016-07-02-Scala-type-variance-and-Java-collections.md

 ```

 And we have two different Message implementations in Java and in Scala, which
-are really simple (just a PoJo for Java and case class for Scala).
+are really simple (just a POJO for Java and a case class for Scala).

-Now let's try to `JavaConversions` gives you an implicit magic:
+Now let's try to use `JavaConversions`, which gives you an implicit magic:

 ```Scala
 import scala.collection.JavaConversions._